Element-Research/dataload/README.md

 The iterator will return batches of `inputs` and `targets` of size at most `batchsize` until `epochsize` samples have been returned.

+Note that the default implementation of this iterator is to call [sub](#dl.DataLoad.sub) for each batch.
+Sub-classes may over-write this behavior.

 Example :